Longyearbyen: Politics and government

 Longyearbyen Community Council has many of the same responsibilities as a municipality.
 It is organised with a 15-member council that since 2015 has been led by Mayor Arild Olsen of the Labour Party.
 The council's main responsibilities are infrastructure and utilities, including power, land-use and community planning, education from kindergarten to upper secondary level and child welfare.
 It operates three kindergartens in addition to the 13-grade Longyearbyen School.
+Foreigners do not need a visa, work permit, or residence permit to stay there, due to Svalbard being outside of the Schengen Area.

 No care or nursing services and welfare payments are available.
 Norwegian residents retain pension and medical rights through their mainland municipalities.
 The University Hospital of North Norway operates a clinic, Longyearbyen Hospital.
 Other public offices with a presence on Longyearbyen are the Norwegian Directorate of Mining, the Norwegian Polar Institute, the Norwegian Tax Administration and the Church of Norway.
 Longyearbyen is subordinate to Nord-Troms District Court and Hålogaland Court of Appeal, both in Tromsø.

 The Svalbard Treaty of 1920 established full Norwegian sovereignty over the archipelago.
 The treaty came into effect in 1925, following the Svalbard Act that established the institution of the Governor of Svalbard.
 The governor holds responsibility as both county governor and chief of police, as well as holding other authority granted from the executive branch.
 Duties include environmental policy, family law, law enforcement, search and rescue, tourism management, information services, contact with foreign settlements and judge in some areas of maritime inquiries and judicial examinations—albeit never in the same cases as acting as police.
 Kjerstin Askholt has been governor since 2015; she is assisted by a staff of 26 professionals.
 The institution is subordinate to the Ministry of Justice and the Police, but reports to other ministries in matters within their portfolio.